phanng0605/cpp_practice/projects/orderbook_implementation/README.md

    - Non-empty levels are tracked with a bitset; best bid/ask is found via bit operations.
 4. **Matching loop mechanics**
    - For an aggressive order, the engine walks from the current best maker level and executes trades until either the taker is filled or the price condition fails.

-This is intentionally a *performance-leaning prototype* rather than a production exchange.

 ## Build and run